 There are permanent Yellow Caution signs around Canyon Lake advising residents to use caution around all forms of algae.
-These signs remain posted year-round unless testing indicates higher levels of cyanobacteria at which point signs are posted as appropriate.
+These Yellow Caution signs remain posted year-round unless testing indicates higher levels of cyanobacteria at which point orange or red signs are posted as appropriate.